OnelioViera/Docker-Kubernetes/README.md

 # Docker Kubernetes Example

-This is a demo repository for practicing Git & GiHub.
+This is a demo repository for practicing Docker and Kubernetes.

 This site was built using [GitHub Pages](https://pages.github.com/).